 5. Wall Street Journal

 For decades, the Wall Street Journal newspaper has been a staple for information and research for investors.
 Although most of us have done away with the daily black and white delivery method, the Wall Street Journal online delivers even more valuable information than its nearly obsolete predecessor.
-Nowadays, the Journal’s online presence includes The Wall Street Journal, MarketWatch, Barron’s, and SmartMoney, among others.
+Nowadays, the Journal’s online presence includes The Wall Street Journal, MarketWatch, and Barron’s, among others.
 All of these sites are valuable resources for investing information, especially when seeking out company-specific news.

 6. MSN Money

 Microsoft tends to be a pretty self-serving company, at least in my opinion.
 Even so, once you learn to glance over all of the Microsoft related news at MSN Money, what you get is another fantastic avenue for portfolio boosting.
 The one complaint I have with MSN Money is the formatting.
 When looking at stock quotes, there are no lines distinguishing ads from news or charts, which occasionally will take you off-course by clicking an advertisement by mistake.

 Zack’s does require a membership in order to get to the juicy stuff, but the membership is free and well worth the three minutes it takes to sign up.
 Here, you will be able to do in-depth research on both stocks and funds.
 You will also have access to many public and independent reports that will assist you in your quest for the perfect personal investment portfolio.
 If you’re looking for a trading platform, consider Zacks Trade, the sister company of Zacks Investment Research.